Flag Day–What About It?

 • Here’s an American flag timeline for you to check out with the kiddos.

-• You can share more info on useful patriotic sites for others to use in comments below.
+• If you can share more info on useful patriotic sites for others to use in comments below, please do!

 "He's wounded--that's what we do.
 We're Americans."